phpuech/OT_Analysis/JOSS/paper.md

 objects.
 It allows to move objects such as microbeads and cells, and to record minute forces down to a few pN, which makes it a technique very well adapted to mechanical measurements on living cells [@gennerich_optical:2017].
-We are interested in the mechano-transduction properties of lymphocytes.
+We are interested in the mechanotransduction properties of lymphocytes.
 We seek to dissect the effect of forces and cell mechanics on the cellular response, in the context of the immune system.
 T cell mechanotransduction has been recently demonstrated to be instrumental in the finesse and accuracy of the response of the latter
 @puech_mechanotransduction:2021].
-Aside, cells can exert forces when performing their action, eg. cytotoxic T cells are using forces to kill target infected cells [@basu_cytotoxic:2016].
+In addition, cells can exert forces when performing their action, e.g. cytotoxic T cells are using forces to kill target infected cells [@basu_cytotoxic:2016].

 Using optical tweezers and specifically decorated beads as handles, we